AJ1479/SIMDPS/README.md

 # SIMDPS: Smart Industry Monitoring And Disaster Prediction System

-An Arduino-based smart industry monitoring system with various gas, ambient, and disaster detection sensors, GPS (Global Positioning System) and Wi-Fi modules, and an alerting mechanism.
+An Arduino-based smart industry monitoring system with various gas, ambient and disaster detection sensors, GPS (Global Positioning System) and Wi-Fi modules, and an alerting mechanism.

 ## Technologies